Nil-Store/nil-store/spec.md

 ---

+\### 4.9 Retrieval Sampling (informative)

+Retrieval sampling referenced by the metaspec is an audit‑only mechanism that operates over bandwidth‑receipt Merkle roots (`BW_root`) and watcher verification.
+It is orthogonal to `poss²` and does not alter circuits or public inputs.

+• PoS² inputs remain as defined in this section; the L2‑pinned `vk_hash` is unchanged.
+• Sampling randomness derives from the VRF epoch beacon via § 5.5.

-*Section § 5 defines the Nil‑VRF used to derive the `salt` input of `nilseal` and the proof‑epoch beacon above.*
+*Section § 5 defines the Nil‑VRF used to derive the `salt` input of `nilseal`, the proof‑epoch beacon above, and the sampling seed used off‑circuit by retrieval auditors.*

 ---